sunfishcode/rfcs/text/0000-io-safety.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Is the wording in the [reference-level explanation] the best way to describe the safety guarantees?

-The reference-level explanation mentions [The Rust Book].
-Is it important to update this?
-Are there other references that we should update?

-An issue that's out of scope is the issue that as of [rust-lang/rust#76969], `RawFd` implements `FromRawFd` and doesn't own the file descriptor, meaning that the existing comments about `FromRawFd` implementations "consuming ownership" aren't accurate.
-The meaning of ownership of a raw resource handle is something that can be addressed in the future independently of the solution that comes out of this RFC.
+## Naming things...

+Is there a better name for the `OwnsRaw` trait?

+## Formalizing ownership

+This RFC doesn't define a formal model for resource handle ownership and lifetimes.
 The rules for raw handle values in this proposal are vague about the identity such values.
 What does it mean for a resource lifetime to be associated with a handle if the handle is just an integer type?
 Do all integer types with the same value share that association?

-The Rust [reference] defines undefined behavior for memory in terms of [LLVM's pointer aliasing rules]; we could conceivably need a similar concept of handle aliasing rules.
-This doesn't seem necessary for present practical needs, but it could be added later if there's a need for greater precision.
+The Rust [reference] defines undefined behavior for memory in terms of [LLVM's pointer aliasing rules]; I/O could conceivably need a similar concept of handle aliasing rules.
+This doesn't seem necessary for present practical needs, but it could be explored later if there's a need for greater precision.

 [reference]: https://doc.rust-lang.org/reference/behavior-considered-undefined.html
 [LLVM's pointer aliasing rules]: http://llvm.org/docs/LangRef.html#pointer-aliasing-rules